Directions for Preparing an Abstract

 To facilitate the preparation of a booklet of abstracts, students must carefully follow these directions for submission.
 Abstracts that do not follow these guidelines will not be accepted for presentation at the symposium.
 Abstracts will not be altered in any way; any errors that appear in the submitted abstract will appear in the abstract booklet!

 All parts of the abstract should be neatly formatted, single-spaced, on a single page.
 The top, left, and right page margins should be one inch each; the bottom margin should be 5.5 inches.
 The title should be centered and typed in bold, using all capital letters.
-On the next line, below the title, the student's name and department should be typed (also centered and in bold) in upper and lower case letters.
+On the next line, below the title, the student's name and department should be typed (also centered and in bold) in upper and lower case letters with the student's email address in parentheses.
 The name and department of the faculty sponsor should then follow, in bold type, on a third line, directly below the student's name.
 Times New Roman 12-point font in Microsoft Word must be used.
 Abstracts should be one paragraph in length, no longer than 150 words.
 Students must submit an electronic copy as an e-mail attachment of the abstract to the departmental or program representative.
-The deadline for abstract submission to the appropriate departmental representative is February 27, 2015.
+The deadline for abstract submission to the appropriate departmental representative is February 24, 2017.

 THE FAMILY AND MEDICAL LEAVE ACT OF 1993

 Faculty Sponsor: Dr. David Winder, Department of Political Science